scipy-conference/scipy_proceedings/papers/mark_fenner/01_fenner.rst

    :figclass: w

    Log-probabilities of the bivariate intensity distributions.
-After removing zeros, the log-probabilities of the bivariate intensity distributions were plotted.
+After removing zeros, we plotted the log-probabilities of the bivariate intensity distributions.
 Each channel pair is represented for both manual and automated threshold images.
 The distributions for manual and automated thresholds are similar.
 Axis bars show 10-, 25-, 50-, 75-, and 90-percentiles for the univariate intensity distributions.
 Data are from *Time=10, Organelle=Endosome*